dotnet/runtime/docs/design/features/native-hosting.md

 ```

 Sets the value of a property.
 * `host_context_handle` - the initialized host context.
-(Must not be `nullptr`)
+(Must not be `NULL`)
 * `name` - the name of the runtime property to set.
-Must not be `nullptr`.
+Must not be `NULL`.
 * `value` - the value of the property to set.
 If the property already has a value in the host context, this function will overwrite it.
-When set to `nullptr` and if the property already has a value then the property is "unset" - removed from the runtime property collection.
+When set to `NULL` and if the property already has a value then the property is "unset" - removed from the runtime property collection.

 Setting properties is only supported on the first host context in the process.
 This is really a limitation of the runtime for which the runtime properties are immutable.
 Once the first host context is initialized and starts a runtime there's no way to change these properties.
 For now we will not consider the scenario where the host context is initialized but the runtime hasn't started yet, mainly for simplicity of implementation and lack of requirements.